Doctor was waiting on an Uber when he was shot and killed in Brentwood, friend says

 Dr. Sergie Zacharev was shot and killed outside the Drury Inn and Bonefish Grill in Brentwood after 11:30 p.m.
 Saturday night.
 A friend tells News 4 that Zacharev had been in Miami for part of the weekend looking for a home to retire in.
 His return flight to St. Louis got in late, before he ate at the Bonefish Grill.
 Friends say he was waiting for an Uber to pick him up outside the restaurant when he was shot and killed.

+Police say robbery is possible motive in Brentwood, U City slayings, but details scarce as they call for public help

-The fatal shooting of a doctor outside a Brentwood, Mo. hotel and a 70-year-old woman in University City may be connected, police say.
+The fatal shooting of a doctor outside a Brentwood hotel and a 70-year-old woman in University City may be connected, police say.

 "Its a shock, not only to friends but to the community," said friend Alexander Kourbatov.